justinsvegliato/morality/README.md

 # `morality`

-Morality is a library for building autonomous agents that comply with ethical theories.
+Morality.js is a library for building autonomous agents that comply with ethical theories.

 ## Example